 Data will be eliminated/transferred in accordance with the individual/research project plan or sub-agency policy (e.g., loan guarantee) in alignment with the researcher/analyst internal department requirement.
-Elimination and transmission of data will vary project-to-project (e.g., grant requirements have varying dates on elimination).
-There is no physical media; all data is on GovCloud.
+Elimination and transmission of data will vary projectto-project (e.g., grant requirements have varying dates on elimination).
+There is no physical media.